Migrate Hyper-V VMs to Azure

 - OS disk: Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.

-In Disks, specify whether the VM disks should be replicated to Azure, and select the disk type (standard SSD/HDD or premium-managed disks) in Azure.
+In Disks, specify the VM disks that needs to be replicated to Azure.
 Then click Next.

 - You can exclude disks from replication.